juliankiedaisch/lenovoYoga13w/README.md

-# lenovoYoga13w
+# lenovo 13w Yoga
-HowTo installl linux Manjaro on Lenovo Yoga 13w
+HowTo installl linux Manjaro on Lenovo 13w Yoga

 ## Wireless Chip ##
-It's an Realtex 8852 connected via PCI.
+It's an Realtex 8852BE connected via PCI.
 You need the package 'rtl8852be-dkms-git' from AUR.
 After reboot the wireless card will be recognized.
 See also: https://github.com/lwfinger/rtw8852be